-mergers for their specific anti-competitive potential."
-This "rule of reason" approach betrays enforcers' statutory duty and has allowed numerous mergers that illegally harm competition to go unchallenged.
+Although the 1968 guidelines wisely prescribed specific concentration levels above which mergers would be presumed anticompetitive and unlawful, the agencies today "routinely undertake full-blown analyses of even the largest mergers for their specific anticompetitive potential."
+This "rule of reason" approach betrays enforcers' statutory duty and has allowed numerous mergers harmful to competition to go unchallenged.